nJlaH/AVsoft-assignment/README.md

 - concurrent.futures
 - datetime

-Подготовка и запуск скрипта:
+To-do:
-- установить mysql
+- install mysql
-- создать базу данных mysql (имя по умолчанию - "spider")
+- create DB mysql (default name - "spider")
-- импортировать spider.sql
+- import spider.sql
-- в index.py в строках 5-8 указать данные для подключения к созданной БД
+- index.py, lines 5-8 - write a data for connection to DB
-- в index.py в строке 9 указать сайт, который необходимо парсить
+- index.py, line 9 - write a site that you need to parse
-- в index.py в строке 10 указать символы или слова, которые не должны встречаться в собираемых ссылках
+- index.py, line 10 - write symbols or words that parser should avoid
-- запустить index.py
+- run index.py

-Дополнительно:
+Additionally:
-- По умолчанию парсер работает в 30 потоков. Если необходимо это изменить, то нужно задать необходимое значение в 11 строке index.py
+Parser uses 30 streams by default.
+Write the amount of streams you need in index.py, line 11